 - 1. By order of the secretary, to prohibit the use of a HAV on a highway where the secretary determines that the operation of the highly automated vehicle would constitute a hazard. - 2.
 Require a certificate holder to self-report to PennDOT an accident in this Commonwealth involving the certificate holder's HAV if the accident resulted in bodily injury, serious bodily injury, death or damage to property.
 The timeframe to report established by PennDOT can be no less than 6hrs from the occurrence of the accident. - 3.
 Display on their publicly accessible Internet website, a list of certificate holders, orders issued by the secretary, policies, regulations or guidelines they have issued under this subchapter. - 4.
+By order of the secretary to collect the following: - a.
+The process an emergency service responder should follow when an HAV without an HAV driver is disabled or in an accident. - b.
+HAV driver information (name, driver's license information, any training), if applicable. - c.
+Description of whether HAV goods or passengers will be transported, or the service or function being provided by the HAV. - d.
+Location information, including a list of municipalities where HAVs are expected to operate. - 5.
 Establish policies, guidelines and regulations reasonably necessary to implement this subchapter.